-Kristen Marie Pankratz writes grant proposals and performs outreach for HBCC.
+Kristen Marie Pankratz is an Advocate and performs outreach for HBCC and CHADD.
 She has a Master of Social Work Degree from the University of Southern California.
 In 1995, she earned her Multiple Subject Teaching Credential from Cal State Long Beach.
 She taught regular education, special education, and worked in a substance abuse program for adolescents.
-She also advises and trains police officers who are learning about Crisis Intervention Training at Golden West College.
+Mental Health Insight is her training and grant writing organization.
+She also advises and trains Deputies and Sergeants at the OC Sheriffs' Department in Crisis Intervention Training.

 She was appointed by the Orange County Board of Supervisors to the County of Orange, Health Care Agency, Behavioral Health Advisory Board.
 She also performs outreach for the Depression & Bipolar Support Alliance (DBSA) – Orange County.